 -

 - It is advisable for the organization to be well acquainted with the actors, initiatives implemented, and strategic priorities in its area of focus, either regionally or internationally (depending on the nature of the organization itself).
-Good projects and partnerships are more likely to flow from this kind of knowledge and commitment than from the support of a Europrojector alone.
+A good project and partnership is more likely to flow from this kind of knowledge and commitment than from the support of an EU project designer alone.